The Addams Family and The Munsters

 · A son who played Dungeons and Dragons and made fighting robots.

-· A daughter who was a goth.
+· A daughter who was a goth and had multiple tattoos.

 · The parents were involved in Renaissance Festivals, Cosplay, Paintball, Laser Tag, and reenactments of various eras?